Ridges in the Dark Energy Survey for cosmic trough identification: Experimental results

-The resulting denoised map, converted back to sky coordinates, is shown in \autoref{fig:curvelets}.
-Upon visual inspection, we find an overall good agreement between the uncovered structured overdensities and the ridges obtained by SCMS, overplotted in purple.
 To get a more quantitative view of the differences in the structures recovered by both approaches, we project the ridges yielded by the SCMS algorithm into the same pixel grid as that used by the curvelet denoising step.
 For every pixel that then contains part of one of the ridges, we check the corresponding value in the curvelet reconstruction.
 We consider all pixels where that value is $0$ to be a mismatch. \autoref{fig:redVsGreen} shows all such mismatches in orange, while parts of the ridges that match with the curvelet reconstruction are shown in purple.
 About $31\%$ of the SCMS-derived ridges mismatch the curvelet reconstruction.

-As can be seen from \autoref{fig:redVsGreen}, these mostly correspond to areas where structure is present in two nearby areas of the sky, and where the curvelet reconstruction keeps those two areas disjoint, while SCMS-derived ridges link them together.
-Although very different in their heuristics, ultimately, both approaches perform some form of denoising of the input mass maps.
-Those differences between the two denoising approaches could indicate that one of the two fails at properly separating noise from signal.
-The areas of disagreement could either be due to the curvelets considering signal to be noise, or to SCMS algorithm turning noise into ridges.
-In order to clarify this issue, we reprocess the DES data while tuning the parameters of each method.
-In the case of SCMS, we impose a stronger denoising by multiplying the bandwidth, $\beta$, obtained as described in \autoref{sec:kde}, by a factor $\xi \in \{1.25, 1.50, 2.00\}$, or considering a higher threshold $\Upsilon > \tau$ (see \autoref{sec:astronomy_and_thresholding}).
+As can be seen from \autoref{fig:redVsGreen}, the mismatches mostly correspond to areas where structure is present in two nearby areas of the sky, and where the curvelet reconstruction keeps those two areas disjoint, while SCMS-derived ridges link them together.
+Although very different in their heuristics, both approaches ultimately perform some form of denoising of the input mass maps.
+Those differences between the two denoising approaches could indicate that one of the two fails to properly separate noise from signal; the areas of disagreement could either be due to the curvelets considering signal to be noise, or to SCMS algorithm turning noise into ridges.

+In order to root out the cause of these discrepancies, we reprocess the DES data while tuning the parameters of each method.
+In the case of SCMS, we impose a stronger denoising by multiplying the bandwidth, $\beta$, obtained as described in \autoref{sec:kde}, by a factor $\zeta \in \{1.25, 1.50, 2.00\}$, or considering a higher threshold $\Upsilon > \tau$ (see \autoref{sec:astronomy_and_thresholding}).
 The percentage of mismatching ridges for both cases is shown in \autoref{fig:hyperparams}.